vordimous/zilla-docs/src/reference/config/overview.md

 Each configured `catalog` represent a catalog of schemas of various format based on a specific implementation `type`.

 Catalogs can be used by specific protocol bindings to enforce validation.

-See each of the specific `catalog` types linked below for more detailed examples.

 ### telemetry